VincentSh1/RouteForge/README.md

 Node 24.21.0 and serves static assets through non-root Nginx 1.30.4—not Vite's development server.
 Same-origin `/api/requests` paths proxy internally to `routeforge:8081/admin/v1/requests`, including query strings and detail IDs.
-The proxy resolves service DNS again after container replacement and forwards neither browser credentials nor request bodies.
-Its host port binds loopback only; no CORS or authentication has been added. **Do not expose this stack to remote/shared networks.**
+The proxy resolves service DNS again after container replacement.
+Read-only API routes forward the session cookie but no request bodies.
+Only authentication routes forward bounded JSON bodies, Content-Type, and Origin/Fetch Metadata headers.
+Authorization headers are never forwarded.
+Its host port binds loopback only, with no CORS support. **Do not expose this stack to remote/shared networks.**

 No localStorage, analytics, remote scripts/fonts, response content, or cache